U.K. Economy Shrinks, Taking A Step Toward Recession For First Time Since 2012

 The surprising result comes as the U.K. economy has endured "particularly volatile" conditions so far in 2019, the Office for National Statistics says, in which businesses struggled first to adapt to the country's planned exit from the European Union in the spring — and then adjusted to new uncertainties as that deadline was extended through October.

-The news sent the British pound skittering to a loss, falling to a more than 2-year low against the U.S. dollar at $1.21 while also losing ground to the euro.
+The news sent the British pound skittering to a loss, falling to a more than two-year low against the U.S. dollar at $1.21 while also losing ground to the euro.

-Listing the Brexit-related effects, the national statistics office cited problems such as the stockpiling of goods in the first quarter, along with shutdowns by car makers.
-But the bad news was widespread: only the services sector returned a positive result, at 0.1% growth.
+Listing the Brexit-related effects, the national statistics office cited problems such as the stockpiling of goods in the first quarter, along with shutdowns by carmakers.
+But the bad news was widespread: Only the services sector returned a positive result, at 0.1% growth.
 The biggest loss came in production, which shrank by 1.4% in the quarter.
 Within that sector, manufacturing fell by 2.3%.

 Despite the downturn, Chancellor of the Exchequer Sajid Javid told the BBC that he believes the U.K. isn't heading for a recession.
 In a tweet, Javid said the economy "remains strong and resilient."
 He also listed positive economic data, from the U.K.'s low unemployment rate and wage growth to predictions that the country will resume an economic expansion.